alfarih31/alfarih31.github.io/_includes/docs/resume.md

 Achievements/Tasks:

-- Rewrite its backend which written in `Python` & `Typescript` to `Golang` to improve performance
+- Rewrite its backend which had written in `Python` & `Typescript` to `Golang` to improve performance
-- Rewrite its CMS which written in `PHP` to `NextJS` & `React` to fix security issues
+- Rewrite its CMS which had written in `PHP` to `NextJS` & `React` to fix security issues
-- Adjust databases schema structures & migrate the data to improve performance
+- Adjust `MySQL` database schema structures to improve performance & conduct the migration
 - Responsible to containerize the application using `Docker` and ship by CI/CD in Gitlab to Kubernetes platform

 ##### HOT+ ([hot.rctiplus.com](https://hot.rctiplus.com))